 - Navigate in poor visibility or featureless terrain

-- Learn how to use a compass properly, including bearings
+- Learn how to use a compass to back up your contour navigation

 - Use various scales of map: 1:25k, 1:40k and 1:50k

 OUTLINE OF THE DAY